 with $\Pf(\phi_0, \dots, \phi) = \prod_{j=0}^{\nstep-1} P_{j+1} (\phi_j \to \phi_{j+1})$, and $\Pre$ the same for a reversed evolution.
 This approach is equivalent to annealed importance sampling~\cite{neal2001annealed}.

-\paragraph{Normalizing Flows} Deep generative models in machine learning are a tool that can be used to directly estimate partition functions.
-In particular, NFs~\cite{rezende2015variational,nfreview} allow one to sample highly non-trivial target probability distributions.
-A NF is essentially a composition of diffeomorphisms between probability distributions, which can be implemented as coupling layers $g_i$.
+\paragraph{Normalizing Flows} Deep generative models can be used to directly estimate partition functions.
+In particular, NFs~\cite{rezende2015variational,nfreview} allow one to sample highly non-trivial probability distributions.
+A NF is a composition of diffeomorphisms between probability distributions, which can be implemented as coupling layers $g_l$.
 Concatenating several coupling layers

-one maps a configuration $\phi_0$, sampled from a base distribution $q_0$, into a configuration $\phi=g_\theta(\phi_0)$ from the learned variational distribution $q_\theta$.
+one maps a configuration $\phi_0$, sampled from a base distribution $q_0$, into a configuration $\phi=g_\theta(\phi_0)$ from the learned distribution $q_\theta$.
 Compared to other generative models, NFs give access to the exact likelihood of the variational density

 where $J_{g_\theta}$ is the Jacobian determinant of the transformation $g_\theta$.
 By training the parameters of each layer (collectively denoted by $\theta$) one can approximate the target distribution $p$ with the variational \textit{Ansatz} $q_\theta$.
-Note that, while NFs allow one to directly compute the partition function of a target system~\cite{Nicoli:2020njz}, here we apply them to evaluate ratios of partition functions, transforming samples from the distribution $q_0 = \exp(- S_{\mbox{ {i}}})/Z_{\mbox{ {i}}}$ to the target distribution $p=\exp(- S)/Z$.
-The latter is approximated by the variational density $q_\theta$, which is constructed by training the model minimizing the KL divergence
+While NFs allow to compute the partition function of a target system~\cite{Nicoli:2020njz}, here we evaluate ratios of partition functions, transforming samples from the distribution $q_0 = \exp(- S_{\mbox{ {i}}})/Z_{\mbox{ {i}}}$ to the target distribution $p=\exp(- S)/Z$.
+The variational density $q_\theta$ is constructed by minimizing the KL divergence

 with respect to $\theta$, and with the weight